Awful/Awful.app/README.md

 ## Build

+Please drop by [the thread][current thread] if you could use a hand with any of these steps!

 You need Xcode 13 to build and run Awful.
 You can [download Xcode for free from Apple](https://developer.apple.com/download/).
 Then:

 1. Clone the repository: `git clone --recursive https://github.com/Awful/Awful.app Awful-app`